-The modified project involves a Conditional Use Permit for an existing 14,247 square feet (sf) of mixed light cannabis cultivation and a Special Permit for activity within the Streamside Management Area (SMA) of the Mattole River.
+The modified project involves a Conditional Use Permit for an existing 12,600 square feet (sf) of mixed light cannabis cultivation and ancillary propagation and a Special Permit for activity within the Streamside Management Area (SMA) of the Mattole River.
 Cultivation activities extend from February to November with a maximum of three cultivation cycles occurring using light deprivation techniques.
 The applicant estimates 290,000 gallons of water is required to meet operational needs.
 Water for irrigation is sourced from a point of diversion on the Mattole River and a rainwater catchment pond.
 Total water storage capacity is 561,000 gallons with the pond providing up to 400,000 gallons and hard tanks providing 161,000 gallons.
 Drying and curing would occur on-site in 2,400 square foot drying facility and further processing would occur at a licensed 3rd party facility.
 There would be a maximum of four employees during peak operations.
 Electricity to the site is provided by generators.

 The existing cultivation area is located approximately 0.75 miles from mapped critical habitat for Northern Spotted Owl (NSO) and approximately 0.35 miles from an NSO activity center mapped in 2001.
 The applicant has included a proposal to train employees on International Dark Sky Association Standard Lighting Zone 0.
-Only employees trained in compliance with Lighting Zone 0 will work shifts which include the 30 minutes before sunset and the 30 minutes after sunse.
+Only employees trained in compliance with Lighting Zone 0 will work shifts which include the 30 minutes before sunset and the 30 minutes after sunrise.
 An ongoing condition of approval requires that decibel levels of generators, fans, dehumidifiers, pumps and other noise-producing elements of the project remain below 50 or ambient levels when measured at 100 feet distance or at the edge of habitat, whichever is closer.
 In addition to the noise and light containment conditions of approval outlined above, the applicant has removed security lighting from the plan.
 The applicant has also incorporated several policies to reduce the noise associated with vehicles on the site.
-Cannabis and associated supplies would be trained in a ride-share and trip minimalization policy.
+Cannabis and associated supplies would be transported in bulk, processing activities would occur at on off-site facility, and all employees would be trained in a ride-share and trip minimalization policy.
 Conditions of approval require that prior to the use of generators, lights or fans on the site the applicant shall submit a biological assessment including scoping for NSO habitat that is prepared by a qualified professional for review and approval by planning department staff and CDFW.

-Conditions of approval require the applicant to submit an addendum to a Less Thank Three Acre Conversion Mitigation Plan prepared by a Registered Professional Forester (RPF) specifically addressing the approximately 0.41 acres of timber land converted after 2016.
-The addendum will contain discussion of the habitat values present at the site including the number and species of trees removed and will include monitoring and reporting components to ensure success of the recommended remedial actions.
-At a minimum, suggested remedial actions will include the restoration of 0.41 acres of forest lands.
+Conditions of approval require the applicant to provide an addendum to the Less than Three Acre Conversion Mitigation Plan prepared by a Registered Professional Forester (RPF) to specifically address the approximately 0.41 acres of timber land converted after 2016.
+The addendum will contain discussion of the ecological value of the converted forest land with specific discussion of the habitat value for Northern Spotted Owl (NSO).
+The report will include the number and species of trees removed.
+The restoration plan must include NSO habitat enhancement at a 10:1 ratio to the area converted which may include removal of invasive species, thinning, and restocking and shall include monitoring and reporting components to ensure success of the recommended remedial actions.
 The report will be submitted for approval to the Planning Department and will be evaluated in consultation with the California Department of Fish and Wildlife.
 The applicant will submit substantial evidence that the remedial actions outlined in the county-approved addendum to the Less Than Three Acre Conversion Mitigation Plan have been executed.
-The project Compliance with these and other measures of the CMMLUO ensure consistency with the MND.
+Compliance with these and other measures of the CMMLUO ensure consistency with the MND.